 Not all agencies use these tactics, but it’s a common enough practice that dealerships need to be more involved when it comes to their marketing efforts.
 This doesn’t necessarily mean all marketing activities need to be brought in-house, but rather that GMs, BDC managers, and other employees would benefit from familiarizing themselves with basic marketing concepts and lingo so that they can demand what they deserve from vendors, and get their money’s worth.

 In this article, we’ll talk about online advertising, the different ways to assess the performance of an ad campaign, and which metrics matter most.
 But before we dive into best practices, let’s go over a few basic marketing terms:

 When creating an ad campaign, one of the first things to think about is your marketing goals, or, in other words - what do you want people to do when they see your ads?
 There are many types of ad objectives, but the most common ones are impressions (how many people will see your ads), clicks (how many people will click on your ads), traffic (how many people will reach your website after clicking your ads), and conversions (an ambiguous term we’ll expand on later).

-> Optimization is the continuous process of adjusting certain aspects of ad campaigns to increase performance and align with the campaign’s objectives – this can be changes to the ad copy, the images used in the ads, the audiences targeted, etc.
+Optimization is the continuous process of adjusting certain aspects of ad campaigns to increase performance and align with the campaign’s objectives - this can be changed to the ad copy, the images used in the ads, the audiences targeted, etc.

-> Any time a prospect sees one of your ads (on search engines, social media or any other online platform), it’s considered an impression.
+Any time a prospect sees one of your ads (on search engines, social media or any other online platform), it’s considered an impression.
 This might seem like a great way to assess the performance of your ads, but in truth - advertising to a large audience is rarely useful, as many of the people viewing your ad may be irrelevant (are these hundreds of impressions looking to buy a car?
 Do they even have a license?)
 Impressions are the easiest metric to fall back on when nothing else works, so be wary if this stat is front and center.